andyatkinson/andyatkinson.github.io/_posts/2023-11-01-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 comments: true
 ---

-This week I’m participating in a virtual social learning experiment run by [Phil Eaton](https://eatonphil.com) / <https://twitter.com/eatonphil>, called "#wehack PostgreSQL Internals".
+This week I’m participating in a virtual social learning experiment run by [Phil Eaton](https://eatonphil.com) / <https://twitter.com/eatonphil>, called "**`#wehack` PostgreSQL Internals**".

 The purpose is to get more people hacking on the internals of PostgreSQL or exploring PostgreSQL topics.

-Check out the Announcement blog post here: #wehack Postgres Internals <https://eatonphil.com/2023-10-wehack-postgres.html>
+Check out the Announcement blog post: <https://eatonphil.com/2023-10-wehack-postgres.html>

-Since I always have a running list of topics to learn in PostgreSQL, and since I have some available time, I jumped at the chance to pick up some topics to learn.
-To start, I wanted to dive into the new `pg_stat_io`[^pgstatio] system view in PostgreSQL 16.
-My goal was to understand the information it provides, and how I could use it for performance analysis.
+Since I always have a running list of topics to learn in PostgreSQL, I picked one off my list!
+I wanted to dive into the new `pg_stat_io`[^pgstatio] system view in PostgreSQL 16 to understand the information it presents and how I could use that information for performance analysis.

-Terminology note: The terms *blocks* and *pages* are often used interchangeably[^phystor] when discussing physical storage in PostgreSQL.
-The PostgreSQL Glossary[^glossary] uses *data pages* or *pages* when talking about storage, so this post will use *pages*.
-The use of *pages* in the scope of this post, can be thought of as equivalent to *blocks*.
-Please contact me for clarifications or corrections.
-For general context, we're talking about the `8kb` files (by default) in the data directory on disk, where data is stored.
-For the purposes of analyzing IO latency, since PostgreSQL accesses the *whole page* for even one row, we want to know how many pages we're working with to understand the IO in kilobytes or megabytes being accessed.
+**Terminology note**: The terms *blocks* and *pages* are often used interchangeably[^phystor] when discussing physical storage in PostgreSQL.
+The PostgreSQL Glossary[^glossary] uses *data pages* or *pages* when talking about storage, so this post will use the term *pages*.
+The use of *pages* in this post though can be thought of as being equivalent to *blocks*.

+What are pages?
+We're talking about the fixed size `8kb` (by default) files in the data directory where row data is stored.
+For the purposes of analyzing IO latency, it's worth noting that PostgreSQL loads the *whole page* even when just one row is requested.
+We can use the page size then to multiple the number of buffers accessed when analyzing query execution plans (using `EXPLAIN (ANALYZE, BUFFERS)`) to multiply the number of "buffers read", which are pages loaded from disk, to put the IO into kilobytes or megabytes.
+For example 100 "buffers read" means `100 * 8092` or 8 megabytes.

-Let's get started.
-First up, what is `pg_stat_io`?
+Let's get started with `pg_stat_io`.
+What is it?

 ## What is it?